CFSAN-Biostatistics/snp-mutator/docs/usage.rst

 Usage
 ========

-SNP Mutator is a single python script called ``snpmutator.py``.
+SNP Mutator is a single script called ``snpmutator``.
 After installation, it will be on your path, ready to use.

 Quick Start